vkms9417/Machine-Learning-Projects/New Spaceship/README.md

-In this project we are finding that which passengers are rescued from Titanic collision.
+In this project we are finding that which passengers were rescued from Titanic collision.
 Using data available on Kaggle.
 Following things has been done in this project:

 Exploratory Data Analysis